Insights from Engagedly’s State of AI in HRM, 2nd Edition Survey.

 Giving employees a mission they understand and feel passionate about is an important aspect of keeping them engaged and enthused about their careers.

-Motivation can come from a mission statement that makes it clear why all those long hours of work are worthy, rather than just talking about company profits.
+Motivation can come from a mission statement that makes it clear why all those long hours of work are worthwhile, rather than just talking about company profits.

 One of the primary reasons for employees losing interest in their jobs is that they believe their efforts are insignificant and their contribution does not make any difference to the company.
 Thus, acknowledging the employee’s efforts and guiding them to align their efforts with the company objectives makes a big difference.